 2.6.
 Set the pinhole to 1.2 Airy units.
 Empirically, when imaging live yeast cells, this setting captures more photons than the standard choice of 1.0 Airy unit while causing no appreciable loss of resolution.

 2.7.
 For each fluorescence channel, set the excitation wavelength, assign a high sensitivity detector, set the emission wavelength range, and turn on photon counting mode if available.
 The wavelength choices will depend on the fluorophores.
-As an example, excite GFP fluorescence at 488 nm and collect from 495-550 nm, and excite mCherry fluorescence at 561 nm and collect from 575-750 nm.
+As an example, excite GFP fluorescence at 485 nm and collect from 495-550 nm, and excite mScarlet fluorescence at 555 nm and collect from 562-625 nm.

 2.8.
 Set the intensity of each laser to be as low as possible.
 This setting must be determined empirically.
 An appropriate intensity will result in capture of a noisy but interpretable image sequence, with the fluorescence signal bleaching no more than 50% by the end of a 5-min movie.
 On the confocal microscope used here (see Table of Materials), this intensity corresponds to a laser power setting on the order of 5%.